|Course Number:||CRIMLJUS 7340|

 The breakdown of points is as follows:

-Week 15-16: Write a 15-page research paper prepared exclusively for this course and submit an accompanying PPT presentation.
-120 pts.
+Week 15-16: Write a 15-page research paper prepared exclusively for this course and submit an accompanying PowerPoint presentation.

 |A||90% - 100%|